exonumia-cc/exonumia/docs/int/en/about/README.md

 <LanguageDropdown/>

 Exonumia is an open source platform that allows its contributors to translate and publish content about Bitcoin into Native African languages.
+It is ran by the South African non-profit company of the same name and company registration number 2021/711041/08.
+It is ran by the South African non-profit company of the same name and company registration number 2021/711041/08.

 ## Why does the Exonumia Project exist?